 Yes, the movement, to a bit of regret, is not an in-house job (and you probably won’t find a manufacture-grade mechanism in this price range when it comes to brands of such pedigree), but, on the other hand, a mass-produced mechanism is not only easier on your wallet, but also spares you a lot of trouble when it comes to keeping the engine in good working order.

 As usual, the caliber features a rather average power reserve of 44 hours and has a small hacking seconds “complication” (just like the rest of the 7750-based movements.)
 When you set the time, the seconds hand stops and resets to the “0” position, which helps to increase the timekeeper’s accuracy.

 The movement is enclosed in a well-proportionate stainless steel case 42 millimeters in diameter and 13.5 mm thick.
-Like the rest of the refreshed series, the IW391002 looks slim and even refined in a sporty kind of way, mainly thanks to the brand’s traditional attention to details (I mean, just look at that pin buckle!)
+Like the rest of the refreshed series, the IW391002 looks slim and even refined in a sporty kind of way, mainly thanks to the brand’s traditional attention to detail (I mean, just look at that pin buckle!)

 This year’s Portofino takes a great deal of space even on an average wrist, but, being a more subdued (or, perhaps, less conspicuous) version of the Portuguese family (and the Portuguesers were initially nothing more than mere pocket watches adapted to be worn on a wrist,) this is something to be expected.
 Anyway, the gadget is superbly styled and will look great with a formal suit.

 The inevitable “day of the week” and date apertures are located at their usual positions at 3 o’clock.

 Well, although the Portofino Chronograph is equipped with a slightly refinished version of an “ordinary” mass-produced movement and its collector’s value is almost zero, it may be a good choice if you are searching for a dressy timekeeper, which is supposed to be worn with business attire.

 See also: IWC Portofino Automatic (Ref.
 3565)